lucylow/Deep-Learning-Mahjong---/README.md

 ## Mahjong Machine Learning
 * Algorithms playing as NPCs (with adjustable difficulties) which respond to player’s actions in unique, unexpected ways.
-NPCs are non hard-coded. **Train NPCs by imitating top mahjong players** to learn dynamic movements and actions.
+NPCs are non hard-coded. **Train NPCs by imitating Top Mahjong Players** to learn dynamic movements and actions.
 * Computational modelling for complex systems such that game can predict and alter downstream effects:
    * Ex1: Team Dynamics - **Team chemistry score calculated** based on personalities of each gamer.
    * Ex2: The morale of each player’s abilities as the game is being played in real-time.
-* Increased **aesthetics, immersion and realistim**:
+* Increased **Aesthetics, Immersion and Realistim**:
    * Ex: **Computer Vision Algorithms** used for mahjong textures and objects to **render dynamically** as player moves tiles on the board.
 * NPC-Player Interactions- **Natural Language Processing [NLP]** can be used to build realistic interactions in conversations and responses.
    * Ex: Using Siri, Alexa, or Google Assistant for voice commands

 ## Mahjong Deep Learning Algorthm
-* **AI will win through intelligence** rather than faster mechanicals speed (Computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.) - **Humans avg 300 actions per minute**.
+* **AI will win through intelligence** rather than faster mechanicals speed (Computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.) - **Humans average 300 actions per minute**.
 * Deep Neural Network
    * 3 **Hidden layers** of 120 neutrons
    * 3 **Dropout layers** to optimize generalization and reduce over-fittingg
       * Input - State
-      * Output - Values related to Mahjong actions
+      * Output - Values related to Mahjong Actions
    * Last layer uses **Softmax Function** to return probabilities
 * Reinforcement Learning
    * **Markov Decision** process to make decisions involving a chain of if-then statements
    * **Positive or Negative Reward**.
 Algorithm will learn what actions will maximize the reward and which to be avoided.
 * Deep Q-Learning
    * Q-table matrix
-   * Updates the **Q-table based on the prediction of future mahjong states**.
+   * Updates the **Q-table based on the Prediction of Future Mahjong States**.
-   * Q-values updated according to the **Bellman equation**.
+   * Q-values updated according to the **Bellman Equation**.
-   * Knowledge based hierarchy foundation [Goals, strategies, tactics, chains] where each objective inspects the current game state and decides which lower level objective will be best to achieve it.
+   * Knowledge based hierarchy foundation [Goals, Strategies, Tactics, Chains] where each objective inspects the current game state and decides which lower level objective will be best to achieve it.

 ## Mahjong Search Gaming Optomization Algorithm